What is The Best Bobbin Organizer Option for You?

 This box has a hole in it so you can store it on a hook.
 In addition to the hole, there is padding in-between each bobbin.
 The padding stops thread unraveling and protects each bobbin from damage.
 Padding is good, but extra padding means you cannot store as many bobbins.

 In addition to padding, the bobbin case has a soft plastic hinge less prone to snapping.
-A soft plastic hing does last longer than the traditional hard plastic/ metal kind.
-However, soft plastic hings always break after a few years.
+A soft plastic hinge does last longer than the traditional hard plastic/ metal kind.
+However, soft plastic hinges always break after a few years.
 The worse part about this kind of box is its latches.
 The latches feel super cheap and many online reviewers complain of them breaking.

 bobbin organizer 3